Christian Yelich Preview, Player Props: Brewers vs. Rangers

 Rangers Pitching Rankings

-- The 8.3 strikeouts per nine innings put together by the Rangers pitching staff ranks 24th in MLB.
+- The Rangers pitching staff ranks 24th in the league with a collective 8.3 strikeouts per nine innings.

-- The Rangers' 4.00 team ERA ranks 10th across all MLB pitching staffs.
+- The Rangers have a 4.01 team ERA that ranks 11th among all MLB pitching staffs.

-- The Rangers give up the seventh-fewest home runs in baseball (135 total, 1.1 per game).
+- The Rangers allow the eighth-fewest home runs in baseball (137 total, 1.1 per game).

-- Dunning (9-4 with a 3.17 ERA and 97 strikeouts in 127 2/3 innings pitched) tries for his 10th victory when he gets the start for the Rangers, his 19th of the season.

-- The righty's most recent appearance was on Sunday against the San Francisco Giants, when he went seven innings, surrendering one earned run while allowing seven hits.

 © 2023 Data Skrive.
 All rights reserved.